 Boston's coastal location makes for a moderate climate.
-Spring and autumn are pleasant, mild seasons, winters are cold and summers are warm and sunny.
+Spring and autumn are pleasant and mild seasons, winters are cold and summers are warm and sunny.
 Rain falls throughout the year.
 Watch out for the "Northeasters", coastal storms that bring most of the rain and snow.
 Expect snow between December and March.

 The best time to fly to Boston is during the spring and autumn months.
 The weather is perfect, the city is in full swing and most of the tourists have gone home.
 You might not get the cheapest flight to Boston during this time, but you'll be experiencing the city at its best.
 Find flights to Boston in the autumn so you can take a drive through New England and watch the colours change.
-In the spring flights are generally more expensive because the tourist season is ramping up.
+In the spring flights are generally more expensive as the tourist season is ramping up.
 If you're looking for cheap flights to Boston, travelling in the winter is your best bet.

 Getting around Boston

 Boston has plenty of ways to get around, including the world’s oldest subway system, buses, trolley buses, ferries and commuter rail.
 The quickest, easiest and safest way to travel around Boston and Cambridge is the subway, the “T.” The subway will get you almost anywhere, and while the bus is cheaper, it can be much more confusing.
 Both the bus and subway run from early morning to late evening.
 A Night Owl bus service runs until 2:30am on Friday and Saturday nights.
 It’s easiest to get a travel pass for getting around, since different types of transportation require different tokens.
 Taxis are easy to find but can be costly.
 Don’t bother renting a car, unless you’re planning to go outside the city.
 Traffic can be a nightmare.
 Most rental agencies rent to drivers age 25 and up.
 Those drivers ages 21 to 24 will have to pay a surcharge.

 Getting to the city